Date of Award

 Human exposure, water solubility, environmental contamination, anthropogenic sources

 Hexavalent chromium (Cr(VI)) compounds are well-established human lung carcinogens.
 Arsenic (As) is a well documented human carcinogen with long term exposure to AS in drinking water being linked to lung, kidney and liver cancer, among others.
 Co-exposure studies are now becoming more common as humans are not exposed to just one toxicant at a time.
 This is the first study to investigate the effects of co-exposure with arsenic and soluble or particulate Cr(Vi) compounds in human lung fibroblasts.

-Stewart, Jason, "Investigating the Effect of Arsenic on Chromium(VI)-Induced Genotoxicity in Human Lung Fibroblasts" (2015).
+Stewart, Jason MS, "Investigating the Effect of Arsenic on Chromium(VI)-Induced Genotoxicity in Human Lung Fibroblasts" (2015).
 All Theses & Dissertations.
 123.